-The environment for developing vaccines for COVID-19 is competitive and includes over 150 companies and academic institutions in various stages of development.
-Vaccines granted full FDA regulatory approval include Comirnaty (BNT162b2), marketed by Pfizer-BioNTech, and Spikevax (mRNA-1273), marketed by Moderna.
-Ad.26.COV2S, developed by Janssen, has received emergency use authorization (EUA) from the FDA.
+Vaccines granted full FDA regulatory approval include Comirnaty® (BNT162b2), marketed by Pfizer-BioNTech and Spikevax® (mRNA-1273), marketed by Moderna.
+Ad.26.COV2S, developed by Janssen, has FDA approval for limited use.
+Covovax® (NVX-CoV2373), developed by Novavax, has received EUA from the FDA.
 Other vaccines have received EUA in international markets.
-Tonix is aware of 120 vaccines currently in clinical trials, and more than 75 vaccines in preclinical development.